Sustainability

 Winning Bronze at the 2024 Wilder Kent Awards

-We’re proud to display our Bronze Wilder Kent Award, which we won this year for our hard work in becoming more sustainable as a charity, teaching our children how to care for the environment, and ultimately, helping to create a Wilder Kent.
+We’re also proud to display our Wilder Kent Award (Bronze), which we won in 2024 for our hard work in becoming more sustainable as a charity, teaching our children how to care for the environment, and helping to create a Wilder Kent.
 See our news article here, for more information.